 Behind an unassuming entrance that leads into a laundromat, is the secret door to the 7,200 square-foot Deco-styled Chicago Magic Lounge.
 Once you've solved the mystery of how to get in, you hope ordering yourself a cocktail at one of two bars won't be anywhere nearly as difficult.
-Then enjoy table magic in the bar magic that's with no ticket required.
+Then enjoy the Chicago magic in the bar with no ticket required.
 Or come to see the show which begins with an hour of up-close magic followed by a cabaret show.
 There are both in-house magicians and special guests, so there is always someone new to see at the Chicago Magic Lounge.
 You can also order fun "small plates" from their full kitchen for a snack during the show.

 David has been an avid magic fan since he received his first magic kit as a child.
-He loves magic, its history and teaching and writing about magic.
+He loves magic, its history, and teaching and writing about magic.
 He has created several magic shows and is also known for having fooled Penn and Teller on their show, "Fool Us", where magicians try to stump the famous duo.
-David's Cabinet of Curiosities is an hour long show, containing of course a cabinet full of odd magical artifacts with outrageous stories.
-Each item chosen for that nights show becomes magically alive in David's able hands.
+David's Cabinet of Curiosities is an hour-long show, containing, of course, a cabinet full of odd magical artifacts with outrageous stories.
+Each item chosen for that night's show becomes magically alive in David's able hands.

 The Magic of Chicago History

 Even from the earliest days of Chicago, magic was present in a different form.
 Now one of the largest metropolitan cities in the Midwest, Chicago started out as little more than extensive Native American settlements of the Algonquin and Miami Confederacy of tribes.
 Before the first Western settlers came in to settle the area, Native American tribes practiced their own rituals and religious experimentation that looked akin to a type of mysticism to early settlers.